Background

 Upon completing the design for the happy path, we proactively addressed wireless carrier activation edge cases.
 These encompassed scenarios such as an ineligible line, early upgrade fee/buyout fee, incompatible plan, device payment plan ineligibility, and security deposits.

-Throughout the entire process, we actively sought opportunities to validate our approaches with our client partner, Verizon.
+Throughout the entire process, we actively sought opportunities to validate our approaches with Verizon.
 This involved incorporating feedback received from leadership and subsequently presenting the refined work to Verizon.
 This collaborative process not only ensured that our solutions aligned with the project goals but also strengthened the partnership by incorporating Verizon's perspectives and preferences into the final deliverables.

-With the launch of Phase 1 (Upgrade), we extended our process to launch the next two phases of Wireless Activation – Add a line and New Customer.
-By following this process, UX was also able to stay ahead of engineering schedule.
+With the launch of Phase 1 (Upgrade), we extended our process to launch the next two phases of Wireless Activation – Add a Line

 Challenges